espocrm/documentation/docs/administration/import.md

 ## Step 1

 Select what type of records you need to import (*Entity Type* field).
 Select a CSV file.
-A file should be formated with `UTF-8`.
+A file should be formatted in *UTF-8*.
 Select *What to do?*.
 Available options: 'Create Only', 'Create & Update', 'Update Only'.

 * *Create Only* − import will only create records;